damithanushka06/plant-directory/README.md

 - **Internationalization (i18n)**: Support multiple languages.
 - **Global API Error Feedback**: Implement user-friendly notifications (e.g., snackbar/toast) to display API errors caught by the HTTP interceptor.
 - **User Authentication with JWT**: Implement a secure user authentication system using JSON Web Tokens (JWT).
 This will ensure that only authenticated users can access protected routes or features within the application.
+- **CI/CD Pipeline with GitHub Actions: Automate testing and deployment by setting up a GitHub Actions workflow that:** :

+   - Runs linting and unit tests on every push

+   - Builds the Angular app

+   - Deploys to Firebase Hosting on successful builds

 ---